 New to the NIU Adult and Higher Education (AHE) program?
 All first-year Adult and Higher Education (AHE) graduate students are required to attend the AHE First-Year Student Orientation, which will be held on NIU's campus!
 At orientation, students will have the opportunity to become acquainted with the expectations of their program, learn about what there is to do in and around the NIU community, as well as meet other new students and the faculty and staff whom they will be working with throughout the semester.
 The event will conclude with a social luncheon hosted by current students and AHE staff.
 You can register for this event here.

 Join prospective and current students, faculty, and staff at the 2014 AHE Student and Faculty Fall Retreat, which will be held on NIU's campus on Saturday, September 13th.
 Check-in begins at 8:00 and the event will run from 8:45 am – 3:30 pm.
-At the retreat, attendees will have the opportunity to enjoy a variety of sessions which cover topics such as pathways through the AHE Master's and Doctoral Programs, how to turn your research idea into a research project, an introduction to the American Psychological Association (APA) writing style, and an introduction the Institutional Review Board (IRB) process, and the how to use the online library.
-Students will also have the unique opportunity to present or view their peers' professional and scholarly work throughout the day.
+At the retreat, attendees will have the opportunity to enjoy a variety of sessions which cover topics such as pathways through the AHE Master's and Doctoral Programs, how to turn your research idea into a research project, an introduction to the American Psychological Association (APA) writing style, the Institutional Review Board (IRB) process, and the how to use the online library.
+Students will also have the unique opportunity to view their peers' professional and scholarly work during sessions throughout the day.
 Lunch and a light breakfast will be provided.
 Following the event will be an open social hosted by the Adult and Higher Education Student Association (AHESA).
 More information about the location of the social will be shared prior to the event.

 SUMMER 2014: There will be no Qualifying Exam or Master's Exam.
 Please register for Fall Exams, dates to be announced.